Active

 Impacts on tourism and local people In 2016 an Indian court found Adani Enterprises Ltd and other entities liable for failing to clean up after the unseaworthy coal ship they chartered sank off the coast of Mumbai in 2011 resulting in a massive oil spill which destroyed mangroves, polluted beaches and saw the spilling of coal into the sea.
 Adani Enterprises Ltd was fined the equivalent of AUD 975 000.
 The Judicial members recognised that both the sinking itself and the fact that it had not been cleaned up for over five years were causes of serious damage, including damage to the tourism industry and local people.

-Impacts on fishery In January 2016 the Indian National Green Tribunal cancelled the environmental approval of Adani Hazira Port that it held for the development of port activities in the Hajira district, Surat.
+Impacts on fisheries In January 2016 the Indian National Green Tribunal cancelled the environmental approval of Adani Hazira Port that it held for the development of port activities in the Hajira district, Surat.
 Justice Kingaonkar found Adani Hazira Port liable for illegally undertaking work without an environmental approval at Hajira, Surat.
 This blocked the access of 80 fishing families from the traditional village of Hajira to their traditional fishing zones.
 Adani Hazira Port Private Ltd was ordered to pay 25 crore (approx. AUD 4.8 million) for compensation and restoration.

 Expanding coal power Adani is planning to expand its coal fired capacity by a whopping 8760 MW over the next years.
 Five coal power plants are either being built at the moment or are in the planning phase: the 1600 MW Godda power plant, the 1320 MW Pench power plant, the 2640 MW Dahej power plant, a 1600 MW expansion of the Udupi power station and a 1600 MW expansion of the Kawai power plant.
 Some of these power plants will be supplied by foreign coal, like the infamous Carmichael coal mine in Queensland, Australia.
 Others will be supplied by domestic coal, which is one of the reasons that Adani wants to exploit the coal fields beneath the Hasdeo Arand forests.